Xtra-Computing/ThunderGP/README.md

 ## What's new?

+ThunderGP has been published in ACM Transactions on Reconfigurable Technology and Systems (TRETS), as one of "Best Papers in FPGA 2021".

 ThunderGP won the third place in [2020 Xilinx Adaptive Computing Developer Contest](https://www.hackster.io/contests/xilinxadaptivecomputing), top 9 out of 79 teams.

 ThunderGP is accepted to be [FPGA 2021](https://isfpga.org/).
 Read [the paper](https://github.com/Xtra-Computing/ThunderGP/blob/master/ThunderGP_camera_ready-pdfa.pdf).